Why Is UV Light Bad For Your Eyes?

 4. UV light can cause eye strain and fatigue.

 When bright sunlight causes us to squint and concentrate hard, it can quickly bring on eye strain and headaches.
-Avoid the unnecessary irritation by protecting your eyes on those sunny days!
+Avoid unnecessary irritation by protecting your eyes on those sunny days!

 Now that you know why UV light is bad for your eyes, you can take steps to prevent the damage and get on with enjoying those bright sunny days.
 We love picking out sunglasses or individualized transition eyeglass lenses – are you ready?